unytco/release-domino/testing_docs/3_2_domino-dictionary.md

 **Sales Agent (in Service Network)**
 : An Agent authorized within a Service Network to manage the sale of Fuel Credits for an Outside Currency and process redemptions.

-**SAVED (Smart Agreement Verifiably Executed & Documented) / previously RAVE (Record of Agreement Verifiably Executed)(VET - Verifiably Executed Transformation)**
+**SAVED (Smart Agreement Verifiable Execution Doc)**
 : The immutable documentation resulting from the valid execution of a Smart Agreement by an Executor, published for verification.
+Any application participant can validate that the Smart Agreement was executed appropriately.

 **Service Fee**
 : A charge that can be levied for services rendered or transactions processed.
 Can be defined within Smart Agreements.